 Below we have listed some common questions we receive from borrowers before the application.
 Take note as this is very helpful information:

 - I want to switch jobs, do I need to be working on with my new employer for two years?
 No, you do not have to be employed with the same employer for two years.
 However, it is helpful that you have a constant two-year work history.
 It’s also a good idea to remain in the same line of work.
 As long as you don’t’ have any unexplained gaps in employment (over a month) you are fine.
 As for self-employed borrowers, you will need a min two-year history before your income can be considered by most lenders.

 - I understand USDA Rural Development has income limits for the family?
 Yes, the USDA income limits can be found here.
 Applicants need to remember these household income limitations apply to everyone living in the house, even if that person is not listed on the mortgage loan application.
 Example: Dan and Mary are first time buyers looking to purchase a home in Volusia County.
-Both of them work full time and their combined income is $55,000 per year, well under the income limit of $91,900.
+Both of them work full time and their combined income is $55,000 per year, well under the income limit of $103,500.
 In addition to their income, Mary’s mother Jean will also be living with them in the new house.
-Jean will not be on the mortgage application with Dan and Mary, however Jean has a part time job and her monthly income of $1,000 will need to be included into the household income limits.
-So for USDA eligibility purposes, the household income will be $67,000 per year.
+Jean will not be on the mortgage application with Dan and Mary, however Jean has a part time job and her monthly income of $1,000 will need to be included in the household income limits.
+Even with this, their combined income will be below the limit.

 - What if my income goes up and over the USDA limit in the future?
 USDA is only concerned with the household income at the time of closing, not the future.

 - Should I find a house I like first and then get my USDA loan pre-approval?
 Actually the opposite, it’s best to make sure you are pre-approved and qualified before shopping for a home.
 In addition, your Realtor and home sellers will likely request this.